Keziawest247/Language-Translator/README.md

 > A simple command-line language translator using Python and the googletrans library.
 Users can select a language code and input any text to translate it instantly.
 >
+scratch file is the Language translator. tranalations.txt is the translations saved to a file.

 **What I Learned:**